wh-alice/mig_visualstudio/vs/misc/template--name--is-not-valid-for-the-selected-project..md

 ---
-title: "Template &lt;name&gt; is not valid for the selected project." ms.custom: "" ms.date: "10/19/2016"
+title: "Template &lt;name&gt; is not valid for the selected project. | testtitle" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"